 - Keep it between 37°F and 40°F and your freezer at 5°F.

 - Keep the evaporator coils at the bottom of the refrigerator clean to improve energy efficiency and lengthen its life.
 It’s easy to do: unplug it and remove the toe kick cover.
-Using the long, narrow nozzle on your vacuum or a specially-designed refrigerator coil brush, carefully vacuum or brush away the dust from the coils and cooling fins.
-If there is a lot of dust on the coils and fins your refrigerator has to work harder to keep your food cold, costing you more in your electrical bill, and shortening the life of your refrigerator.
+Using the long, narrow nozzle on your vacuum or a specially designed refrigerator coil brush, carefully vacuum or brush away the dust from the coils and cooling fins.
+If there is a lot of dust on the coils and fins, your refrigerator works harder to keep your food cold, costing you more in your electrical bill, and shortening the life of your refrigerator.

 Old dryers not only waste energy but also take longer to dry your clothes.
 There are no Energy Star ratings for dryers because energy use between models does not differ much.

 Here are some hints to make your dryer more safe and efficient: